Some adventures are simply better in hiking boots

-Center-based – on a center-based trip, you'll be based in the center of the action, meaning you can enjoy the comfort of the same room every day (as well as only unpacking once) and the best restaurants and attractions in the area.
+Centre-based – on a centre-based trip, you'll be based in the centre of the action, meaning you can enjoy the comfort of the same room every day (as well as only unpacking once) and the best restaurants and attractions in the area.
 Think Chamonix in the French Alps, Dobbiaco in the Dolomites or a rustic hotel in Yosemite Valley.
 We'll pick the best walks and hikes available either directly from your accommodation or just a short bus or train ride away.
 To put it bluntly – you'll be fairly comfortable while experiencing the best trails going 'round.

 Point-to-point – on a point-to-point trip, you'll start in A and finish in B. We'll walk from one place to the other pretty much every day.
 However, we do throw in a rest day every now and then depending on the region and the miles we need to cover.
 Point-to-point treks include the Inca Trail, Mount Everest Base Camp, Hadrian’s Wall and the Mont Blanc Circuit.
 In most cases, we'll transfer your main luggage across to the next destination, so all you need to carry is the essentials (water, sun protection, waterproofs, extra layers, snacks, etc.).